zamhown/sorting-visualizer/README.md

     * `few-unique` : Sort a few-unique sequence.
     * `random` (default) : Sort a random sequence.
     * `reversed` : Sort a descending sequence.
+For example, run `python output.py play heap-sort reversed` to create a new window to play the animation of sorting, which use heap sorting algorithms and sort a descending sequence.